Confused. Labelling. Emotional. Attraction.

 Transsexual.
 Identify as the opposite of their biological gender

-We take the process of dealing with your sexuality through therapy at your pace.
+Therapists take the process therapy at your pace.
 This is to allow you the time, space and support to come to terms with your sexuality when you’re ready and in your own time.

-We ensure that we work together to deal with your issue – this allows you to get to know your counsellor/psychotherapist and in turn this will help you to relax and deal with any fears you have that relate to the sexuality counselling process.
+Your therapist will work together with you to deal with your issue – this allows you to get to know your counsellor/psychotherapist and in turn, this will help you to relax and deal with any fears you have that relate to the sexuality counselling process.
 This is just as important as dealing with the issue at hand.

-We always teach you about the different coping strategies, help you to address your issues in the best way to suit you, and look at establishing support networks so you’re able to lean on others for support.
-Contact Kay’s counselling today to learn more about our therapy approaches.
+Your therapist may teach you about the different coping strategies, help you to address your issues in the best way to suit you and look at establishing support networks so you’re able to lean on others for support.

 It can be very difficult to accept yourself the way you are, but this is one of the biggest steps.
 Once you’ve been able to accept yourself and feel comfortable you may want to start to tell other people, which is commonly known as ‘coming out’ and is usually the most difficult process for an individual.